petrachi/css_grid/README.md

 #### Rails <= 3.0

-Add the following lines to your rakefile then run 'rake css:grid:setup' to copy 'grid.scss' to public/stylesheets
+Add the following lines to your rakefile then run 'rake css:grid:setup' to copy 'grid.css' to public/stylesheets
 ```
 	require 'css_grid'
 	require 'css_grid/tasks'
 ```

+Then include the grid.css file in your layout

 ### Grid Helpers